 Or, choose to fly!
 Homer is only 117 miles from Anchorage as the crow flies, and charter airline Bald Mountain Air can get you to your final destination in just 50 minutes!
 This way, you can add almost a full day to your trip by cutting back on travel time.
 Upon descent, look out your window for incredible views of the Kachemak Bay!

 One newer way to travel from Anchorage to Homer is via shuttle service.
 Alaska Bus Company can get you from Anchorage to Homer in one day for less than $100 per ticket!
 You can’t beat the price, and you’ll see all the same scenic views you would taking a car.
-It runs along Seward Highway and passes by Cook Inlet.
+It runs along Seward Highway and passes by beautiful views of Cook Inlet.

 As of now, the bus holds 22 passengers and runs on Mondays, Wednesdays, and Fridays from June through September.
 Fun fact: the vehicle runs on recycled vegetable oil!
 Feel good about your auto travel when you utilize this service!

 The views from a plane or the shuttle are great, but perhaps the best thing about choosing to drive from Anchorage to Homer is the beautiful stops along the way!
 From wildlife conservation centers and recreation areas to spots to stop for coffee, we know all the best stopovers.
 Check out our 8 favorite stops along Seward Highway as you plan your route from Anchorage to Homer!